Tap the text to show or hide reading controls.

 Yujin didn’t explain in any depth.

-Heading about five kilometers north of the workshop, a single gateway came into view, blocking the road clean across.Barbed wire was packed in thick down both sides.To reach the borderlands, you had to pass through the gateway set up across the road.
+About five kilometers north of the workshop, a single gateway came into view, blocking the road clean across, barbed wire packed thick down either side.
+Reaching the borderlands meant passing through it.

 “There are a lot of Hunters here, too.”“Anywhere there are monsters, it’s like that, isn’t it?”“That’s true, but—”“The borderlands are a place people come and go from as well.
 No need to fret too much.”